SysKitTeam/docs-monitor/faq/faq.md

 ## Do you support a web-based UI?

-Yes, SysKit Monitor comes as an IIS application as well, so you can access it through a web browser.
+Yes, Syskit Monitor comes as an IIS application as well, so you can access it through a web browser.

 ## Do you offer a free trial?